Tunch Ilkin: Playing career

 Ilkin was born in Istanbul, Turkey; his parents Mehmet and Ayten Ilkin emigrated to the United States when he was two years old and settled in the Chicago area.
 He attended Highland Park High School in Highland Park, Illinois, where he won All Conference and All County honors as a football player.
-In 1975, he was granted an athletic scholarship to Indiana State University, where he played for head coaches Tom Harp (1975–77) and Dick Jamieson; a three-time All-Missouri Valley Conference pick, he was chosen by the Steelers in the sixth round of the 1980 NFL draft.
+In 1975, he was granted an athletic scholarship to Indiana State University, where he played for head coaches Tom Harp (1975–77) and Dick Jamieson; a three-time All-Missouri Valley Conference pick, he was chosen 165th overall by the Steelers in the sixth round of the 1980 NFL draft.

 Ilkin played offensive tackle for the Steelers from 1980 to 1992, earning two Pro Bowl appearance honors (1988 and 1989).
 He played for the Green Bay Packers in 1993 before retiring from football.
 Ilkin served as vice president of the NFL Players' Association from 1989 to 1994.
 He was named to the Pittsburgh Steelers All-Time Team in 2007.